okorach/sonar-tools/README.md

 - `-p`: Converts percentages as strings "xy.z%" (by default percentages are exported as floats between 0 and 1)
 - `-f`: Choose export format between csv (default) and json
 - `-o`: Define file for output (default stdout).
 File extension is used to deduct expected format (json if file.json, csv otherwise)
+- `--includeURLs`: Add project or branch URL in measures export, default is to not include URLs

 ## Examples
 ```